 - With regard to bonuses, which represent performance-based compensation, the consolidated net income for the fiscal year is set as a Key Performance Indicator (KPI) for the companywide performance evaluation, which is emphasized as one of the indicators of the Company's growth from the perspective of management strategy, and is disclosed as a numerical target of the Medium-Term Management Plan, with a view toward clarifying the relationship between business performance and compensation. - The bonus of Representative Directors is fully linked to the company-wide performance evaluation, with the amount to be paid determined within the range of 0% to 150% of the standard amount, based on the level of achievement of the projection for the consolidated net income for the fiscal year. - The bonus of Executive Directors, excluding Representative Directors, is based 70% on the company-wide performance evaluation and 30% on the evaluation of the duties for which each individual is responsible.
+The amount to be paid based on each evaluation is determined within the range of 0% to 150% of the standard amount.

-In FY2018, the company-wide performance-based portion to be paid was determined within the range of 0% to 150% of the standard amount, based on the level of achievement of the projection for the consolidated net income for the fiscal year.
-In addition, the responsible duty-based portion to be paid was determined within the range of 80% to 120% of the standard amount, based on the level of achievement following quantitative and qualitative evaluations conducted by the President & CEO using a standard evaluation sheet, from the perspective of performance and the level of contribution regarding the duties handled by the relevant Executive Director.
-With respect to the responsible duty-based portion, we believe that the incentive of each Director can be enhanced by appropriately evaluating not only the level of achievement of performance targets, but also results, such as the level of contributions, which cannot be evaluated by quantitative means alone.
+For the responsible duty-based portion, quantitative and qualitative evaluations are conducted by the President & CEO using a standard evaluation sheet, from the perspective of performance and the level of contribution regarding the duties handled by the relevant Executive Director.
+We believe that the incentive of each Director can be enhanced by appropriately evaluating not only the level of achievement of performance targets, but also results, such as the level of contributions, which cannot be evaluated by quantitative means alone.